chef-boneyard/chef-web-docs-2016/includes_api_cookbooks_site/includes_api_cookbooks_endpoint_universe_get.rst

    * - Response Code
      - Description
    * - ``200``
-     - |response code 200 ok| One or more cookbooks and associated version information were returned.
+     - |response code 200 ok| One (or more) cookbooks and associated cookbook version information was returned.